► Soft-top Aston Martin DB11

 We’ve been impressed with the DB11 coupe, the first truly new Aston Martin for many years.
 We placed it ahead of the Porsche 911 Turbo and Mercedes-AMG S63 in a grand tourer group test in our November 2016 issue, ‘with a V12 worthy of your last gallon of superplus, and a chassis that impresses whether you’re stroking it home or gunning it down a favourite road.’

-Prices for the DB11 coupe start from around £155k; the more costly-to-manufacture Volante will top that when it goes on sale in 2018.
+Prices for the DB11 coupe start from around £155k; the more costly-to-manufacture Volante will top that when it goes on sale in 2018, with prices expected to knock on the door of £170k for the V12.

 Click here to watch CAR’s Chris Chilton review the Aston Martin DB11 coupe on video